rootmos/h/README.md

 entrypoint of Alice's game.
 Well, that may be good enough
-(I haven't figured out a way around that mitigation, but I'm reasonably sure there may exist an exploit and would be interested in seeing it).
+(I haven't figured out a way around that mitigation, but I'm reasonably sure there is an exploit and would be interested in seeing it).
 Continuing this idea we can tweak it into at least making this first naive mitigation useful:
 ```lua